softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ## Object Overrides

-In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your class implementations as necessary.
+In order for the tests to pass, you are required to override the `equals()` and `hashCode()` methods in your class implementations as necessary (ChessPosition, ChessPiece, ChessMove, and ChessBoard in particular).
 To do this automatically in IntelliJ, select `Code > Generate... > equals() and hashCode()`.
 The default methods provided by IntelliJ should suffice.
-The `equals()` and `hashCode()` methods need to be more than merely a call to `super()`, and using 'Generate...' should do this correctly.
-However, you must have already finished implementing these classes before IntelliJ will be able to generate these methods.
+The `equals()` and `hashCode()` methods need to be more than merely a call to `super()`, and using `Generate...` should do this correctly.

+None of the tests will pass until this is done for all four classes, so it is a good idea to generate these methods fairly early.
+However, IntelliJ will not be able to generate them properly until it knows what fields the class will have.
+You do not need to fully implement the class before generating, but you do need to add every relevant field to the class first.

+⚠ NOTE 1: If one of your classes uses a two-dimensional array, then after generating, IntelliJ may mark part of the method with a yellow line and warn you to use a "deep" version of a function call, such as replacing `Arrays.equals()` with `Arrays.deepEquals()`.
+Using the deep version allows the method to handle the 2D array properly.

-⚠ NOTE: Although not required, debugging is often easier if you override the `toString()` method and return a concise representation of the object.
+⚠ NOTE 2: Debugging is often much easier if you also override the `toString()` method and return a concise representation of the object.
+This is not required, but highly recommended.

 ## ☑ Deliverable